justland/just-web/frameworks/id/README.md

 [![NPM version][npm-image]][npm-url]
 [![NPM downloads][downloads-image]][downloads-url]

-ID Gizmo provides a name and a randomized id to the gizmo.
+[`IDGizmo`] is a gizmo that provides a name and a randomized id.

-This is part of the core [just-web] framework and you normally would use [@just-web/app] directly instead.
+This is part of the core [just-web] framework .
+Every [just-web] application uses [`IDGizmo`] to provide a name and id.

+You normally would not use this package directly, but instead use the [@just-web/app](../app/README.md) package.

 ## Install